Centre for Advance T&L Professional Development Lineup

 Janet Cape

-SoTL Developer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+SoTL Developer, Centre for the Advancement of Teaching and Learning, University of Manitoba

 READ BIO